Enhancing Novel Object Detection via Cooperative Foundational Models: Conclusion

 In this research, we introduce a novel cooperative mechanism that leverages the complementary strengths of pre-trained foundational models.
 This mechanism effectively transforms any existing closed-set detector into an open-set detector, addressing the challenges of novel object detection (NOD).
 The modular design of our approach allows for seamless integration with current open-set detectors, enhancing their performance in detecting both known and novel classes.
 Our method has consistently outperforms state-of-the-art techniques in various settings, including NOD, unknown object localization, and open-vocabulary detection.
 While our study primarily focused on bounding box outputs, the underlying components, namely Mask-RCNN and SAM, are inherently capable of generating instance segmentation masks.
 This aspect suggests that our methodology can be readily extended to instance segmentation tasks, indicating a broader scope of application.
 Overall, the cooperative mechanism we propose not only addresses current limitations in object detection for NOD but also provides a versatile and effective framework that can be deployed in other applications.

-\textbf{Limitations:} Despite the superior performance of our proposed method in NOD, when compared to existing approaches, a primary limitation is the inference speed due to the integration of multiple foundational models.
-Addressing this limitation without compromising its detection capabilities is a key area for future research.
+\textbf{Limitations:} Despite the superior performance of our proposed method in NOD, when compared to existing approaches, a primary limitation is the inference speed and potential data leakage.
+Addressing this limitation (by training efficient custom models from scratch) without compromising its detection capabilities is a key area for future research.